Make a donation

 Most food crises occur following an economic shock.
 Many people are becoming more and more vulnerable due to price fluctuations.
 Inflation raises the price of food, thus heightening food insecurity and poverty.
 A lack of food in markets and problems with access to markets due to lack of adequate transport or enough financial resources are also factors behind malnutrition.

-Since 1979, Action contre la Faim has been working to prevent, detect and treat malnutrition, its causes and its consequences among the most vulnerable populations.
-As there are several reasons for hunger, we adopt a multisectoral approach to overcome it.
-We act in the areas of nutrition and health; water, sanitation and hygiene; mental health and care practices; and food security and livelihoods.
+Since 1979, Action contre la Faim has been working to prevent, detect and treat malnutrition, its causes and its consequences for the most vulnerable populations.
+As hunger has many causes, we adopt a multi-sectoral approach to overcome it.
+We work in the fields of nutrition and health, water, sanitation and hygiene, mental health and care practices, and food and livelihood security.

 CM_Nut&H_2019_ChristopheDaSilva_13 Christophe Da Silva